antalvdb/antalvdb.github.io/notebooks.md

   [bert-base-uncased](https://huggingface.co/google-bert/bert-base-uncased),
   a pretrained BERT model.

+(notebook4)=
 ## Notebook 4: Tokenizers and Tools

 [Run this Notebook on Colab](https://colab.research.google.com/drive/1ve_gtqXIyN1W2KOwP5SRb7LhcB-cLEtH?usp=sharing)

-This notebook consists of two parts that have to do with the two different topics covered in lecture 4:
+This notebook consists of two parts that have to do with the two different topics covered in {ref}`lecture4`:

 * PART I: **Tokenization and character-level information**.
-In lecture 4, we discussed standard practices of text tokenization for recent transformer language models.
+In {ref}`lecture4` we discussed standard practices of text tokenization for recent transformer language models.
 In particular, the most common subword tokenization algorithm, BPE, was introduced.
 Additionally, we discussed character-level tokenization as an alternative to subword tokenization algorithms.

 * PART II: **Tools and agents**.
 During the lecture, we mentioned that recently, language models have been equipped with the use of tools;